 The proposed amendments that would make recommendations issued by the WHO or its Director-General mandatory raise serious questions regarding their ramifications for state sovereignty and democratic governance that need to be urgently addressed.
-Answers might differ from nation to nation, some being more vulnerable than others.

 B. Surveillance: (digital) health certificates and locator forms